AryanCruise/Bankify/README.md

 - **Authentication**:
   - Secure JWT-based user authentication to ensure data privacy and security.

+- **Notification**:
+  - The producer sends data to the Kafka topic, consumed by email and SMS services to send transaction notifications.

 - **Swagger Integration**:
   - Intuitive UI for exploring and testing APIs.